About Us

 Who We Are

-Bella works closely with Aliza to execute and manage the daily operations of ICS and oversees ICS program staff.
-Previously, Bella worked as a program manager for seniors and as a Jewish and Israel educational program facilitator for young adults and college students.
+Bella is responsible for ensuring that all of ICS’s “back office” functions support the organization’s ability to function smoothly and effectively.
+Bella first joined ICS in 2020 as the Deputy Director.
+Previously, Bella worked as a program manager for Jewish and Israel educational programs for young adults and college students.
 Bella earned a BA in Integral Liberal Arts from St. Mary’s College and a Dual Masters in Israel Studies and Non-Profit Management from Brandeis University.

 Josh Daniels, Associate Content Editor